Last Modified January 06, 2017

 There are currently no outstanding Asset of Community Value nominations to be determined.

 Any new nominations will be determined within eight weeks of the date that they are received.
 The assets will either be added to the List of Assets of Community Value or the List of Land Nominated by Unsuccessful Community Nominations.

 Full moratorium triggered - Three Horseshoes Public House, Letchmore Heath

-A request to be treated as a potential bidder was received from Aldenham Parish Council on 1 July 2013.
-This brought into force the full moratorium.
-The pub now cannot be sold before10 December 2013 except to a community interest group.
-However, after 10 December 2013, the owners are free to dispose of it as they wish.
-They do not have to give first refusal to a community interest group.
+A request to be treated as a potential bidder was received from Aldenham Parish Council on 1 July 2013 which brought into force the full moratorium.
+The pub now could not be sold before10 December 2013 except to a community interest group.
+After 10 December 2013, the owners were free to dispose of it as they wished without having to give first refusal to a community interest group.